Meegul/better-particles/README.md

 * `walled` - `true` or `false` - Whether particles should be bound by the canvas, bouncing off the walls.
 * `teleportWalls` - `true` or `false` - Whether particles should just teleport to the other side of the canvas when they collide with a wall and `walled` is set to `true`.
 * `connected` - `true` or `false` - Whether lines should be drawn between particles near one-another.
+* `latticeDistance` - Any number > 0 - The maximum distance for a line to be drawn between particles.
 * `terminalVelocity` - Any number > 0 - The fastest speed particles can travel.
 * `particleColor` - A valid CSS color string (`rgb(255,255,255)`, `#FFF`, etc) - The color of any new particles.
 * `domObject` - A canvas DOM object- The canvas on which the particle simulation should take place.
 This can either be passed in your parameters object here, or as another parameter to the constructor.